WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC24/WWDC24-10195-Go-further-with-Swift-Testing.md

 🔃 For repetitive tests use the Parameterized tests.

-📋 Use Suits and Tags for organizing tests.
+📋 Use Suites and Tags for organizing tests.

 🔀 Async code test with `withCheckedContinuation` and `confirmation`.